MicrosoftDocs/sql-docs/azure-sql/managed-instance/restore-sample-database-quickstart.md

 ### Restore the database

+Now that you've selected a storage container, you should see the **Locate Backup File in Microsoft Azure** dialog.

 1. In the left pane, expand the folder structure to show the folder that contains the backup files.
-Select all the backup files that are related to the backup set that you're restoring, and then select **OK**:
+In the right pane, select all the backup files that are related to the backup set that you're restoring, and then select **OK**.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-backup-file-selection.png" alt-text="Screenshot of the Locate Backup File in Microsoft Azure dialog.
 Four backup files are visible, and one is called out.
 The O K button is called out.":::

    SSMS validates the backup set.
-The process depends on the size of the backup set and takes at most a few seconds.
+This process takes at most a few seconds.
+The duration depends on the size of the backup set.

 1. If the backup is validated, you need to specify a name for the database that's being restored.
 By default, under **Destination**, the **Database** box contains the name of the backup set database.
 To change the name, enter a new name for **Database**.
 Select **OK**.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-start-restore.png" alt-text="Screenshot of a page in the restore wizard.
 In the Destination section, the Database box is called out.
 The O K button is also called out.":::

-   The restore starts.
+   The restore process starts.
 The duration depends on the size of the backup set.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-running-restore.png" alt-text="Screenshot of a page in the restore wizard.
 A progress indicator is called out.":::

-1. When the restore finishes, a dialog shows that it was successful.
+1. When the restore process finishes, a dialog shows that it was successful.
 Select **OK**.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-finish-restore.png" alt-text="Screenshot of a dialog over a page in the restore wizard.
 A message in the dialog indicates that the database was successfully restored.":::

-1. In **Object Explorer**, check the restored database:
+1. In **Object Explorer**, check the restored database.

    :::image type="content" source="./media/restore-sample-database-quickstart/restore-wizard-restored-database.png" alt-text="Screenshot of Object Explorer.
 The restored database is called out.":::